There are many weight loss diets out there.

 In extremely rare cases, very low-carb diets can cause a serious condition called ketoacidosis.
 This condition seems to be more common in lactating women and can be fatal if left untreated (47, 48, 49, 50).

 However, low-carb diets are safe for the majority of people.

-Bottom Line: Low-carb diets severely limit the intake of carbs and push the body to use fat for fuel.
-They are extremely helpful with weight loss and are linked with many other benefits for overall health.
+SUMMARY Low-carb diets severely limit carb intake and push your body to use fat for fuel.
+They aid weight loss and are linked to many other health benefits.

 How long you stay in each phase depends on how much weight you need to lose.
 Each phase has its own dietary pattern.

 How it works: The weight loss phases are primarily based on eating unlimited high-protein foods and mandatory oat bran.